Helping Fight Trucking Companies with Negligent Semi-Truck Drivers

 Truck Accident Lawyers Group (TALG) is associated with Bull Attorneys®.
 Our semi-truck lawyers help get financial compensation for many different types of damages:

-- Noneconomic damages like pain and suffering, mental anguish, loss of enjoyment of life, disfigurement and other noneconomic losses.
+Pain and suffering, mental anguish, loss of enjoyment of life, disfigurement and other noneconomic losses.

-- Economic damages like past and future medical bills, wage loss, and future wage and economic losses.
+Past and future medical bills, wage loss, and future wage and economic losses.

-- Vocational retraining when you cannot continue in your normal job.
+When you cannot continue in your normal job.

-- Wrongful death damages like loss of society, companionship, comfort and protection, loss of marital care, loss of parental care and funeral expenses.
+Loss of society, companionship, comfort and protection, loss of marital care, loss of parental care and funeral expenses.

-- Survival claims when your loved one suffered conscious pain and suffering after their truck accident prior to their death.
+When your loved one suffered conscious pain and suffering after their truck accident prior to their death.

 We help you get the maximum financial compensation for severe injuries.
 We know how to prove that the truck driver was negligent while simultaneously proving the trucking company negligently hired an unsafe driver.